-Science Explorations is an integrated, thematically designed science course.
-It serves as a foundational course that provides the science skills and processes required to be successful in future science courses such as biology, chemistry and principles of biomedical science.
-The course is laboratory based and focuses on scientific inquiry and data analysis.
-Content areas explored include infectious and hereditary diseases, water resources-local and global, energy resources, the sky-astronomy, climate, and air pollution.

-ANATOMY & PHYSIOLOGY

-Pre-Req: Biology (107) or Biology Honors (110), Chemistry (116) or Chemistry Honors (118) or instructor's consent.

-This course examines the structures and function of the various systems of the human body, as well as examining the causes and cures of human disease.
-Animal dissections will be used to help us better understand how the human body works.
-First semester topics include cell specialization; skeletal, muscular, integumentary, and nervous systems.
-Second semester topics include digestive, respiratory, circulatory, excretory, endocrine, reproductive systems, and heredity.

-NOTE: This course is required for Health Career Connections which is application and interview dependent with limited space.

-ANATOMY & PHYSIOLOGY HONORS

-Pre-Req: Biology (107) or Biology Honors (110), Chemistry (116) or Chemistry Honors (118) or instructor's consent.

-This course deals with the study of cells, tissues, and the various systems of the human body, as well as the causes and cures of human diseases.
-Animal dissections, model making, and projects will be used to help better understand how the human body works.
-First semester topics include cell specialization; skeletal, muscular, integumentary, and nervous systems.
-Second semester topics include digestive, respiratory, circulatory, excretory, endocrine, reproductive systems, and heredity.
-This course is recommended for those students interested in medicine, nursing, medical technology, or any health care related field.

-NOTE: This course is required for Health Career Connections which is application and interview dependent with limited space.

-REQUIREMENTS: There will be 2-3 major tests and one large project per quarter.
-Expect to work on projects outside of class.
-Higher-level problem-solving skills will be developed through the use of case studies.

-CHEMISTRY

-Pre-Req: Either successful completion of Algebra 1 (205) or Customized Algebra 1 (202) with a "C" grade or better.

-Fee: Lab Notebook Fee- \$14.50; if students elect to tie-dye T-shirts in semester 2, an additional \$5 fee is required

-Study the classification of matter; electron configuration and atomic structure; the periodic classification of elements; chemical bonding; chemical formulas and equations; the mathematics of chemistry; and the physical characteristics and molecular composition of gases, liquids, and solids.
-Lab Notebook Fee \$14.50; if students elect to tie-dye T-shirts in semester 2, an additional \$5 fee is required.

-NOTE: Concurrent enrollment in Algebra 2 (207) is recommended.
+CHEMISTRY R Course: 116 Credit: 1 Duration: Year Grades: 9-12 Pre-Req: Completion of Algebra 1 (205) or Customized Algebra 1 (202) with a "C" grade or better in both semesters.
+Fee: Please see Fee Note in description Study the classification of matter; electron configuration and atomic structure; the periodic classification of elements; chemical bonding; chemical formulas and equations; the mathematics of chemistry; and the physical characteristics and molecular composition of gases, liquids, and solids.
+Lab Notebook and Safety Goggle Fee \$10.00; if students elect to tie-dye T-shirts in semester 2, an additional \$5 fee is required.
+NOTE: Concurrent enrollment in Algebra 2 (207) or Customized Algebra 2 (204) is strongly encouraged if your Algebra 1 grade was lower than a "B".
+NOTE: This is a NCAA approved course.
+CHEMISTRY (H) Course: 118 Credit: 1 Duration: Year Grades: 9-12 Pre-Req: Either successful completion of Algebra 1 (205) with a "B" grade or better or Algebra 1 (206) with a "C" grade or better.
+Fee: Please see Fee Note in description Study the classification of matter; electron configuration and atomic structure; the periodic classification of elements; chemical bonding; chemical formulas and equations; the mathematics of chemistry; kinetic-molecular theory; and the physical characteristics and molecular composition of gases, liquids, and solids.

-CHEMISTRY HONORS

-Pre-Req: Either successful completion of Algebra 1 (205) with a "B" grade or better or Algebra 1 (206) with a "C"

-grade or better.

-Fee: Please see \Fee Note in description

-Study the classification of matter; electron configuration and atomic structure; the periodic classification of elements; chemical bonding; chemical formulas and equations; the mathematics of chemistry; kinetic-molecular theory; and the physical characteristics and molecular composition of gases, liquids, and solids.

-\Fee Note: Lab Notebook Fee \$13; if students elect to tie-dye T-shirts in semester 2, an additional \$8 fee is required.
 Students will be charged \$8 at registration for a pair of their own safety goggles to wear in laboratory throughout the year.
 These goggles will be given to students to keep for use in future classes that require them, therefore no additional fee will occur if taking those courses.
 NOTE: Concurrent enrollment in Algebra 2 (208) is recommended.

-AP CHEMISTRY

-Pre-Req: Chemistry Honors (118) or Chemistry (116) with instructor's consent, Algebra 2 R (207) or Algebra 2 H
+NOTE: This is a NCAA approved course.
+AP CHEMISTRY PS Course: 119 Credit: 1 Duration: Year Grades: 10-12 Pre-Req: Chemistry Honors (118) or Chemistry (116) with instructor's consent, Algebra 2 R (207) or Algebra 2 H (208).

-(208).
 Fee: None The AP Chemistry course is designed to be the equivalent of the general chemistry course usually taken during the first college year.
 For some students this course enables them to undertake, as freshmen, second-year work in the chemistry sequence at their institution or to register in courses in other fields where general chemistry is a prerequisite.
 For others the AP Chemistry course fulfills the laboratory science requirement and frees time for other courses.
-Topics include the structure of matter, kinetic theory of matter, chemical equilibria, chemical kinetics and thermodynamics.
-Emphasis is on problem solving on paper and in the laboratory
+Topics include the structure of matter, kinetic theory of matter, chemical equilibria, chemical kinetics, and thermodynamics.
+Emphasis is on problem solving on paper and in the laboratory.
 NOTE: Concurrent enrollment in Pre-Calculus or Calculus is recommended.
 REQUIREMENTS: This course moves quickly, requires nightly homework, and time outside of the scheduled class to complete labs and ask questions.
 Some colleges award up to 10 college credits for a "5" on the AP Chemistry exam.

-EARTH & SPACE SCIENCE

-Course: 120 Credit: 1 Duration: Year Grades: 9-12 Pre-Req: None Fee: None This course is laboratory-based science class emphasizing the function of the earth's system.
+NOTE: This is a NCAA approved course.
+EARTH & SPACE SCIENCE R Course: 120 Credit: 1 Duration: Year Grades: 9-12 Pre-Req: None Fee: None This course is laboratory-based science class emphasizing the function of the earth's system.
 Emphasis is placed on Earth's geologic systems, Earth's composition, predictability of a dynamic Earth, origin and evolution of the Earth system and universe, and energy in the Earth system.
 Topics covered in the Meteorology section of the course include the makeup and structure of the atmosphere, factors affecting weather, weather patterns, and seasonal effects on weather.
 This course also acquaints students with astronomy concepts including basic facts about the Earth, moon, and stars.
+NOTE: This is a NCAA approved course.

-EARTH & SPACE SCIENCE H
+EARTH & SPACE SCIENCE (H)